-Disclosure of Duplication in Cost Items: To ensure funding coordination across grantmaking agencies, and to avoid unnecessary or inappropriate duplication of grant funding, the applicant must disclose if it has any pending applications for federal funding, including pending applications for subawards of federal funds, for the same project and the same budget items included in this proposal.
-Complete the JustGrants Applicant Disclosure of Duplication in Cost Items form.
+Disclosure of Duplication in Cost Items: To ensure funding coordination across grantmaking agencies, and to avoid unnecessary or inappropriate duplication of grant funding, the applicant must disclose if it has any pending applications or current awards for federal funding, including pending applications or awards for subawards of federal funds, for the same project and the same budget items included in this proposal.
+Complete and attach the JustGrants Applicant Disclosure of Duplication in Cost Items form.
 See the Application Resource Guide for additional information.